antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [10.10] Where appropriate, APIs **SHOULD** support aliases for a resource

-Typically IDs will be randomly assigned to resources, whether a numeric or UUID like ID is used.
-Whilst these ensure resources are uniquely referenced, they are not user friendly.
+Typically IDs will have no relation to the resource to which they are assigned, whether this is a randomly assigned numeric ID or UUID.
+Whilst this ensures resources are uniquely identified, they are not very user friendly.

-In many cases resources will contain one or more 'pseudo-IDs' such as a username or name that are usually unique for a resource, thus acting as an identifier, and are possible to remember or understand.

-Where this is the case our APIs **SHOULD** support using these additional references as aliases to the same resource.
+In many cases resources will contain one or more "pseudo-identifiers" such as a username that are unique for a resource, thus could act as an identifier, whilst being much easier to remember or understand.
+Where appropriate, APIs **SHOULD** support using pseudo-identifiers as aliases.

-Aliases may not guarantee the correct resource will be returned, and in some cases may return more than one resource.
+Aliases **SHOULD** guarantee the correct resource will be returned, i.e. pseudo-identifiers **SHOULD** be as unique as regular identifiers are.
 A judgement should be made to ensure a balance between ease of referring to resources, and accuracy of results.
-Aliases which are likely to exhibit these problems **SHOULD NOT** be used.

-Whilst supporting aliases does increase the complexity of an API, providing this behaviour is documented properly, there is no significant loss of clarity or  unambiguousness.
+Whilst supporting aliases does increase the complexity of an API, providing this behaviour is documented properly, there should be no significant loss of clarity or  unambiguousness.
 Clearly there will be *some* loss which highlights the judgement aspect of this guideline.
 In general, the cases where this behaviour **SHOULD** be used will be obvious.
 If in doubt, you **SHOULD NOT** use an alias.

-For example, the call sign of BAS ship's are not likely to change and an attribute by which a ship is commonly known.
+For example, the call sign of BAS ship's are not likely to change and are an attribute by which a ship is commonly known.
 In this case, it would be appropriate to use the ship callsign as an alias for a ship resource.

 Sources:

 * [HTTP API Design - Support Non-Id Dereferencing for Convenience - Interagent](https://github.com/interagent/http-api-design#support-non-id-dereferencing-for-convenience)

-### [10.11] Where appropriate, URL parameters **MUST NOT** be required
+### [10.11] URL parameters **MUST NOT** be required

 URL Parameters (query strings) **MUST** be optional.

-Generally URL parameters are used for filtering information in a request, for example setting sorting preferences or specifying a date range.
+Generally URL parameters are used for expressing preferences or filtering information in a request, for example setting sorting preferences or specifying a date range.
 API requests made without these parameters would be the same in both cases, though in a different order or a super set of the same information.

 Sources:

 * https://www.gov.uk/service-manual/making-software/apis.html#give-each-thing-a-bookmarkable-url

-### [10.12] Where appropriate, the order of URL parameters **MUST NOT** be significant
+### [10.12] The order of URL parameters **MUST NOT** be significant

 It **MUST NOT** matter in what order URL parameters are given.

 For example,

-`?from=1991-12-22&until=20010-07-21` and `?until=20010-07-21&from=1991-12-22` **MUST** return the same result if all other factors are the same.
+`?from=1991-12-22&until=20010-07-21` and `?until=20010-07-21&from=1991-12-22` **MUST** return the same response if all other factors are the same.

 Sources: